Prison Education Programs

 A professor speaks to two incarcerated students.

-The Bachelor of Liberal Arts Program is an expansion of the Prison Scholars Program that offers a full bachelor’s degree from Georgetown University for incarcerated students in Maryland.
+The Bachelor of Liberal Arts program is an expansion of the Prison Scholars Program that offers a full bachelor’s degree from Georgetown University for incarcerated students in Maryland.
 The program launched in 2022 at the Patuxent Institution in Jessup, Maryland and is expected to enroll 125 students within five years.
 Graduates of the program will earn a Bachelor of Liberal Arts, granted by the Georgetown University College of Arts & Sciences.
-The bachelor’s degree curriculum is modeled after Georgetown’s on-campus undergraduate programs and brings the university’s academic caliber and rich history of liberal arts in the Jesuit tradition to incarcerated students.

 Prison Education News

-News
+Blogs, News

-News
+Blogs, News